gcr-solutions/recommender-system-solution/docs/experience/2_user/_index.en.md

 ![Look-Around](/images/look-around.png)

-Suppose you login the system as the **gcr-recsys-user**.
+Suppose you login the system as the **gcr-rec-user**.
 You will see the following page:

 ![Cold-Start](/images/cold-start.png)